Grayson County continued its most active week to date with COVID-19 cases Thursday. By Thursday afternoon, the county had reported 122 such cases.

 In Fannin County, there have been a total of 27 confirmed COVID-19 cases reported as of Tuesday.
 The county has reported one death due to COVID-19.

-A statement from the GCHD said they are identifying and contacting individuals who may have been exposed.
+A statment from the GCHD said they are identifying and contacting individuals who may have been exposed.
 Any individuals identified as having close contact and having been exposed will be contacted directly by the GCHD.

-The GCHD reminds people that if that they have traveled to an area with ongoing spread of COVID-19 or have had contact with someone who has СOVID-19 and have developed fever, dry cough, and shortness of breath within 14 days of thatr travel, they should call their healthcare provider.
+The GCHD reminds people that if that they have traveled to an area with ongoing spread of COVID-19 or have had contact with someone who has СOVID-19 and have developed fever, dry cough, and shortness of breath within 14 days of that travel, they should call their healthcare provider.
 To prevent potential spread, they should alert their provider before arriving to the provider’s office or emergency department.

 It is important to practice social distancing and follow the Grayson County Health Department’s Isolation or Quarantine Orders.
 For facilities testing patients, when a positive result is received, they must promptly notify the Grayson County Health Department to ensure proper measures can be taken to limit the spread of the disease.
 The Grayson County Health Departments (GDHD) 24/7 number for doctors to report positive cases to on a 24/7 basis is 903-821-5027.
 By law all testing must be reported to (GCHD).